 I was fortunate to cover the Japanese print market and technology for Seybold Reports when the publication still had the original Media PA editorial staff.
 Up until they were all let go in 2004, Seybold was a great publication, a highly respected industry standard that everybody read.
 After a purge under a robber baron Softbank Media stewardship that destroyed the Seybold business model, it limped on through several owners, but a golden era was over.
 Pete Dyson, George Alexander and the Media staff were the best group of people I ever worked with.

 Here are some of the Japanese articles I wrote for Seybold.
 They are good background material if you want to understand the evolution of Japanese fonts, typography and technology.
-Most of these are in PDF, eventually I hope to get web page versions put together.
-I can be contacted here.
+Most of these are PDF, eventually I hope to get web page versions put together.
+My contact is here.

 - Inside Hiragino covers the creation and development of the OS X Japanese system font Hiragino.